psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 ```

-At this point, it seems as if one of the council members made a claim regarding regular reports made by the Town Missionary, Mr. Tucker, to the Town CLerk (Mr. Eldridge) which he passed on to the Magistrates.
+At this point, it seems as if one of the council members made a claim regarding regular reports made by the Town Missionary, Mr. Tucker, to the Town Clerk (Mr. Eldridge) which he passed on to the Magistrates.

 ```{admonition} Secret reports
 :class: dropdown